swimos/swimos-docs/src/_rust-server/map-stores.md

 # Overview

 A Map Store provides an agent with a store for map state that is not publically addressable.
 If server [persistence]({% link _rust-server/persistence.md %}) is enabled, then the state of the store will be persisted to the underlying engine and after a server restart, any state will be restored.
-If you require addressable scalar state, then a [Value Lane]({% link _rust-server/value-lanes.md %}) will be suitable.
+If you require addressable value state, then a [Value Lane]({% link _rust-server/value-lanes.md %}) will be suitable.

-A Map Store meets the following requirements:
+A Map Store has the following properties:

-- The state of the store can be updated by calling `update` or removed using `remove` and retreived using the `get_entry` functions on the [Handler Context]({% link _rust-server/handler-context.md %}).
+- The state of the store can be updated by calling `update`, removed using `remove`, retreived using the `get_entry` and cleared using the `clear` functions on the [Handler Context]({% link _rust-server/handler-context.md %}).
 - The state of the store is only accessible from within the agent that it is defined.
 - If persistence is enabled, the state of the store will be retreived from the persistence engine when the agent first starts.

-For instances where a scalar structure is required, a [Value Store]({% link _rust-server/value-stores.md %}) is available.
+For instances where a value structure is required, a [Value Store]({% link _rust-server/value-stores.md %}) is available.

 Example: using a Map Store to store the highest value associated with a key using a Map Lane: